 - Complete TEACH Grant Initial and Subsequent Counseling and Exit Counseling requirements

-- Sign a TEACH Grant Agreement to Serve and Repay (Agreement) and respond to requests by the U.S. Department of Education confirming your continuing intention to meet the teaching obligation.
+- Sign a TEACH Grant Agreement to Serve and Repay (Agreement) or respond to requests by the U.S. Department of Education confirming your continuing intention to meet the teaching obligation.

 - Please note that once the TEACH Grant has been disbursed to Fredonia the student has 14 days to cancel the grant by submitting a written request.